Why Is There Water In My Compressed Air?

 The air around you is made up of more than just oxygen—atmospheric air also includes water vapor, oils and other vapors, and dust and dirt.
 The water in our air plays an important role in our climate systems, impacting temperatures, humidity, rain and weather patterns, radiation, and more.

-When air is compressed, water gets separated from the compressed air, and this water can end up in air lines, receiver tanks, or pneumatic tools, if it isn’t properly filtered out.
+When air is compressed, water gets separated from the compressed air, and this water can end up in air lines, receiver tanks, and pneumatic tools if it isn’t properly filtered out.

-For many applications, having a small amount of water in the compressed air is okay.
-However, if you see dripping or flowing water in your air lines or if your application requires clean, dry air, you may need to upgrade your filtration system or your air compressor system.
+Having a small amount of water in the compressed air is okay for many applications.
+However, if you see dripping or your application requires clean, dry air, you may need to upgrade your air compressor system with filters, aftercoolers, or air dryers.

 one standard cubic foot